 - Rail: The Melbourne to Sydney line stops at Wangaratta (3 hrs from Melbourne) and Albury (3.5 hrs) where a Vline bus service will take you to Beechworth and return from Bright.
 See Vline for timetables and rates

 - Fly: Albury is home to a regional airport with regular flights from Melbourne and Sydney.
-It's a 30 min drive to Beechworth and 1.5 hrs return from Bright if finishing there (which we recommend).
+It's a 30 min drive to Beechworth or Rutherglen and 1.5 hrs return from Bright if finishing there (which we recommend).
 Check the Albury Airport website for more info

 3. Why is it called 'Murray to Mountains'?

 The 'Murray' part of the title refers to the starting point of the rail trail in Rutherglen, a charming gold mining town located on the Murray River.
 Rutherglen and surrounds is a mix of traditional cattle farming and historic wine making and a growing food and wine scene.

 The 'Mountains' part of the name refers to the Victorian Alps that surrounds you as you ride east toward Bright.
 This is the 'High Country' part of the rail trail.